Yohio: Melodifestivalen 2014

 Yohio took part in the first heat of Melodifestivalen 2014 at the Malmö Arena with the song "To the End", performing first.
 Yohio was announced as the first act to go directly to the final at the Friends Arena on 8 March.
 In the final, he came in sixth place.

 DISREIGN

 Yohio formed a new band that consists of Valentin on guitar, Tias on drums and former Seremedy bandmate, JENZiiH on bass.
-They released their first single and PV Until The Fade on May 8, 2015 and released the single worldwide on August 5, 2015.
+They released their first single and PV Until The Fade on 8 May 2015 and released the single worldwide on 5 August 2015.
 The PV was directed by Die/may band member Riotcolor.
 This marked Yohio's return to a band and his return to singing in Japanese since Shiraha in 2015.
+Since then, DISREIGN has released multiple EPs and singles, with their most recent being "VEXED" on 27 May 2020.